 Why Third-Party Cookies Were Deprecated: The State of Things in 2026

-If you have been running analytics on your WordPress site for any length of time, you already know that the rules changed dramatically.
+If you have been running analytics on your WordPress site for any length of time, you already know the rules changed dramatically.
 Third-party cookies — those small data fragments that advertising networks and analytics platforms planted in browsers to track users across different domains — are now effectively gone from every major browser.
 Safari blocked them years ago via Intelligent Tracking Prevention.
 Firefox followed with Enhanced Tracking Protection.
-And by the time 2024 rolled into 2025, Google Chrome completed its own deprecation, ending the cross-site cookie era that had powered digital marketing for over two decades.
+And by the time 2025 ended, Google Chrome completed its own phased deprecation, closing the chapter on a cross-site cookie era that had powered digital marketing for over two decades.

 Key insight for 2026: The question is no longer whether to move to cookieless tracking.
-It’s which cookieless method fits your WordPress site, and how quickly you can close the measurement gap before your analytics become too unreliable to act on.
+It is which cookieless method fits your WordPress site, and how quickly you can close the measurement gap before your analytics data becomes too unreliable to act on.
+Every week you delay is another week of decisions made on incomplete numbers.

-The good news is that cookieless tracking is not a workaround or a compromise — when implemented correctly, it can deliver data that is more reliable than third-party cookies ever were, while staying fully within privacy regulations.
-The following sections walk through exactly how that works.
+The good news is that cookieless tracking is not a workaround or a compromise.
+When implemented correctly with server-side first-party collection, it can deliver data that is more reliable than third-party cookies ever were, while staying fully within privacy regulations.
+This guide walks through exactly how that works — and specifically how WordPress site owners can set it up quickly using the FPAI plugin.

 Three Methods of Cookieless Tracking: How They Work and Accuracy Differences